MelissaData/PhoneObject-Cpp-Linux/README.md

 #### Different ways to get data file(s)
 1. Using Melissa Updater
     - It will handle all of the data download/path and dll(s) for you.
-2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and dll(s) in there
+2. If you already have the latest DQS release zip, you can find the data file(s) and dll(s) in there
-    - Use the location of where you copied/installed the data and update the "$DataPath" variable in the powershell script.
+    - Use the location of where you copied/installed the data and update the "$DataPath" variable in the bash script.
-    - Navigate into the `MelissaPhoneObjectLinuxCpp` project folder, create a folder named `Build`, and copy all the dll(s) mentioned above into the `Build` folder.
+    - Comment out this line "DownloadDataFiles $license" in the bash script.
-    - Copy all dependencies mentioned above into the `MelissaPhoneObjectLinuxCpp` project folder.
+    - This will prevent you from having to redownload all the files.

 #### Change Bash Script Permissions
 To be able to run the bash script, you must first make it an executable using the command: